 Jenny: Yeah, right.

 Jim: And then, Deb, uh, you’ve written about this.
-You’ve written a wonderful book, Related By Chance, Family By Choice.
+You’ve written a wonderful book,.
 And it delves into this.
 When you’re counseling – probably for both of you to answer this question – how much is the in-law issue an issue?

 Deb: It’s a big issue.
 Um, I think that for most women, when you have a son, he becomes kind of like the equivalent of the daddy’s girl.
 The sons and the moms have a special relationship.
 She’s invested a lot of time in that boy through the years getting him to a place where he’s a fine young man.
 And just about that time somebody comes and snatches her right out from under your nose, and he’s got a new woman.
 And that can be tough.